trackzero/vibecode/README.md

 | `PORT`       | Port for the server to listen on     | `3000`        |
 | `JWT_SECRET` | Secret key for signing JWT tokens    | `secretkey`   |

-Optionally, create a `.env` file in the project root to set these variables automatically:
+Optionally, create a `.env` file in the project root to configure secret values and ports.
+Docker Compose will pick it up automatically:
 ```
 PORT=3000
 JWT_SECRET=your_secret_key